guildai/guild.ai/pages/docs/intro.md

 : Run a trained model as an inference server.

-You're free to define the operations that suit your model---Guild does not prescribe any model operations.
+You're free to define the operations that suit your model---Guild does not prescribe a set of operations that must be supported.

-You can run an operation using the [](cmd:run) command.
+You run an operation using the [](cmd:run) command.
 As we'll see in the next section, each operation run is tracked as a separate experiment.

 ### Example